cs1302uga/cs1302-minesweeper-alpha/README.md

   your code, then the 100 point version of this penalty applies.
   Graders are instructed not to modify source code in an attempt to to make a submission compile.

+  **Any additional classes that you create should be located in or under the `cs1302.game` package.**
+  If other `.java` files are present, then they will be compiled _individually_ by the graders and added to the class path, as needed, when compiling other files.

 * **(100 points) Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Nike using the specific